Skip to main content

 6.9 Staff networks

 The trust has three Inclusion Networks, LGBTQ+, Disability and Wellbeing (DAWN) and Race and Cultural Heritage network (REaCH).
 These networks are important platforms of support for colleagues which carry out trust business and inform on inclusive practices.
-The chairs of the networks hold a position on the trust’s EDI workstream which has operational overview of EDI within the trust.
+The chairs of the networks hold a position on the trust’s equality, diversity and inclusion (EDI) workstream which has operational overview of EDI within the trust.

 The inclusion networks offer an effective mechanism for engaging and supporting colleagues from protected characteristic backgrounds, they act as a forum for colleagues to discuss their experiences, provide insight into unseen barriers, devise solutions to help improve the experiences of those colleagues and others and offer peer support.